phillbush/simp/README.md

 See `./simp.1` for documentation.

 TODO:
-* Add quasi-quote and unquote.
+* Explain about the two environments in the manual (the regular environment, for variables; and the syntax environment, for macros).
 * Multiple values?
 * Arbitrary precision arithmetic.